 Visiting the UNESCO-listed, oldest-known prehistoric cave paintings in France wasn’t exactly on my radar.
 But thanks to my partner’s family being from the Ardèche region of France, we got to visit and all I have to say is this: Incredible!

 If you are traveling through the south of France, along the French Riviera, or exploring Aix and the lavender fields of Provence, then make sure to take a short day trip to see the Grotte Chauvet 2 and swim in the gorges of the Ardèche River under the famous Pont d’Arc arch.
 You won’t regret it!

 The Grotte de Chauvet was discovered in December 1994 by three spelunkers (cavers).
 Jean-Marie Chauvet, Élliette Brunel, and Christian Hillaire were hiking on the Cirque d’Estre when a breeze from a nearby hole piqued their interest.
 They dug away at the rock and slipped inside (after returning to get their gear), and discovered what would soon become known as one of the most impressive and significant discoveries of prehistoric mankind.

-Upon entering into the high-roofed cavern, they explored with their flashlights, taking care to preserve the ground on which they stepped with plastic coverings.
+Upon entering the high-roofed cavern, they explored with their flashlights, taking care to preserve the ground on which they stepped with plastic coverings.
 Animal bones, such as cave bears and cave lions, were found as well as remarkable hand-painted animal figures on the cave walls.